 Do I have a choice?
 Tyrel thought dryly.
 “I understand.”

 “You may take weapons and food for the trail, nothing else.”
 He gestured, and a thrall hastened forward, a leather pack in each hand.
 Kaveri’s striped hair was instantly recognizable, but she wore the belted open-sided tunic of a common thrall, and kitchen stains marked not only it but her golden skin.
-It wasn’t unheard of for her to pack for him, but she’d clearly been in the kitchen longer than it took to put together three days of food; what was she doing?
+It was normal for her to pack for him and Madoc, but she’d clearly been in the kitchen longer than it took to put together three days of food; what was she doing?

 Careful not to react to her, Tyrel took one pack, Madoc the other.